sfosc/sfosc/content/sfosc-book/governance.md

 and have examples of their work available.
 Assuming all goes well, the applicant is then considered a voting member of the project.

-Debian clearly meets Rawls criteria, by resolving the issue with the Apache model - the institution that governs the community has broadly achievable membership, which then confers the ability to gain access to positions of power within the community, including the ultimate authority conveyed by the project,
+Debian clearly meets Rawls' criteria, by resolving the issue with the Apache model - the institution that governs the community has broadly achievable membership, which then confers the ability to gain access to positions of power within the community, including the ultimate authority conveyed by the project,